ConfederacyOfGaia/Gaia/races.md

 ___
 - **Ability Score Increase.**  Two different ability scores of your choice increase by 1.
 - **Age.** Humans reach adulthood in their late teens and live less than a century.
-- **Size.** Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
-Regardless of your position in that range, your size is Medium.
+- **Size.** Humans have a base height of 48 inches, modified by adding your Strength and Constitution scores, and then adding 3d4, for a range of 4'9" (57") to 8'4" (100").
+Humans have a base weight of 100, modified by adding your Strength and Constitution scores, and then adding 6d20, for a range of 112 lbs to 260 lbs.
+Your size is Medium.
+- **Height.** Humans
 - **Speed.** Your base walking speed is 30 feet.
 - **Languages.** You speak the Common language.
 - **Skills.** You gain proficiency in one skill of your choice.